-Since 1984, the number of teens who read for pleasure once a week or more has dropped from 70 percent to 53 percent among 13 year olds, and from 64 percent to 40 percent — less than half — among 17 year olds, according to a 2013 government study.
+Since 1984, the number of teens who read for pleasure once a week or more has dropped from 70 percent to 53 percent among 13-year-olds, and from 64 percent to 40 percent — less than half — among 17-year-olds, according to a 2013 government study.

-Engaging them in reading is a challenge.
-Teens spend more and more time on their phones, Smykla says, and that’s not necessarily bad.
+Engaging them in reading is a challenge because teens spend more and more time on their phones, she says.
+That’s not necessarily bad, though.
 “Visual literacy is still literacy, and we have to find ways to entice teens to use reading as a form of pleasure.”

-- Let your teen lead.
+- LET YOUR TEEN LEAD.
 Don’t push your ideas for what they ought to be reading.
 They’re testing boundaries, exercising their judgment and decisions.
 They’ll read what engages them: from vampires and robots to ballet and coding.

-- Respect pop culture.
+- RESPECT POP CULTURE.
 Movies and music are major driving forces in Young Adult lit.
-Popular movies are often popular books first, like Harry Potter, the Hunger Games, the Divergent series and the Twilight stories.
-Encourage the connection: After the movie, ask how it compared to the book, what parts did the movie leave out, did the actors make the characters seem like you expected?
+Popular movies are often popular books first, like "Harry Potter," "The Hunger Games," the "Divergent" series and the "Twilight" stories.
+Encourage the connection after seeing the movie: Ask how it compared to the book, what parts did the movie leave out, did the actors make the characters seem like you expected?
 Or approach the movie-book pair from the other end: If they enjoyed the movie, leave out a copy of the book for them to pick up.

-- Relax the rules.
+- RELAX THE RULES.
 Not every teen starts on Page 1 and reads to the end.
 They may start with the last chapter to see how it ends.
 Maybe they skim chapter titles quickly to see what sounds intriguing, and they start in the middle.
 Do they read a few chapters, put it down and never come back, then pick up another one and do the same thing?
 It’s OK, they’re reading.

-- Leverage peer pressure.
+- LEVERAGE PEER PRESSURE.
 Teens want to read what other teens are reading.
 Check out the Young Adult Library Services Association’s new BookFinder site, with lists of the best fiction and non-fiction, great graphic novels and audio books.
 YALSA’s Teen Book Finder is also the name of the app.
 The PBC Library System has a manga/graphic novel themed blog, ToshokanComix, under the Kids & Teens tab at the main site.
 You can also find a list of great graphic novels here.

-- Model what you want.
+- MODEL WHAT YOU WANT.
 Keep reading yourself, at the same time as your teen when possible.
 Talk about your own book; describe the characters and action; ask them to guess how it’s going to turn out.
-Make a deal: Let them recommend a book for you to read, in exchange for them reading one you pick.
+Make a deal: Let them recommend a book for you to read in exchange for them reading one you pick.
 Then talk about them.

 • Rebecca Smykla, library media specialist, Palm Beach County School District